giantswarm/crossplane-gs-apis/apidocs/rccwithregionlookups.xaws.crossplane.giantswarm.io.md

 |Type     |integer|
 |Required |No|

-Determines which subnet set in this range to use for kubernetes load balancers. -1 means no load balancer tag is defined on this group
+Identifies which subnet set to use for public EKS load balancers.
+Subnets in this set will recieve either the `kubernetes.io/role/elb: 1` or `kubernetes.io/role/internal-elb: 1` tag depending on if these are public or private subnets.

+If this is not set, or set to -1 (the default value), no subnets will be tagged as load balancer subnets otherwise it should be the index of the subnet set to tag, starting from index 0.

 #### `.spec.rdsCacheClusterSpec.vpc.subnetsets.cidrs[*].private.mask`